Credit Scores May Lose Some Power After COVID

 The muddling comes from rules enacted during the shelter in place order to allow borrowers to delay payments for 18 months.

 According to the article, “The New York Fed found that roughly 13% of mortgage borrowers were in forbearance for at least one month during the past year and more than a third of those homeowners were still seeking relief as of March.
 And it’s not just credit scores that are losing some of their power: The New York Fed said about 8% of borrowers were already behind on their mortgages when they entered forbearance.
 After taking relief, the vast majority were reported as current on their loans.

 Bottom line – credit-bureau measures of mortgage delinquency cannot be fully trusted anymore.
 There is stress in the market that no longer shows up in credit-bureau data.
 And it doesn’t end there – COVID has made a mess of much of the current rating system.
 Between stimulus checks, hiked unemployment benefits, extensions for tax filings, forgiveness of certain debts, etc. it’s more difficult than ever to assess customer risk and underwrite accurately.

 So where does this leave you if the pillars of the modern credit system are no longer trustworthy?
 Many companies have found solace in Behavioral Intelligence.

-Solutions like ForMotiv’s allow companies to access a new, proprietary behavioral dataset collected at the point of application and analyzed in real-time to determine an applicant’s intent.
+Solutions like ForMotiv’s allow companies to access a new, proprietary behavioral dataset collected at the point of application and analyzed in real-time to determine an applicant’s intent with intent data.
 Predicting delinquency, risk, and even fraud are very common use cases for behavioral intelligence and companies are quickly adopting this technology to reduce the impacts of outdated credit data.